HowProgrammingWorks/SelfAssessment/Skills/Async.md

   - Concurrent programming
   - Parallel programming
   - Actor Model
-  - Thread
+  - Thread: 🖐️ used
-  - Process
+  - Process: 🖐️ used
 - Async contracts
-  - Callbacks
+  - Callbacks:🖐️ used
-  - Callback-last-error-first
+  - Callback-last-error-first: 🖐️ used
   - Thenable
-  - Promise
+  - Promise: 🖐️ used
-  - Async/await
+  - Async/await: 🖐️ used
   - Future
   - Deferred
   - Sync generator
-  - Async Generator
+  - Async Generator:
-  - Async Iterator
+  - Async Iterator:
   - Event
   - Coroutine
   - Goroutine
   - Signal
-  - Stream
+  - Stream: 🖐️ used
-  - Chain of responsibility
+  - Chain of responsibility: 🖐️ used
   - Middleware
   - Locks
 - Async adapters and utils
-  - callbackify
+  - callbackify: 🎓 known
-  - promisify
+  - promisify: 🖐️ used
   - asyncify
-  - callbacks compose
+  - callbacks compose: 🖐️ used
   - async compose
 - Async abstractions interfaces
-  - EventEmitter
+  - EventEmitter: 🖐️ used
-  - Observable/Observer
+  - Observable/Observer: 🖐️ used
   - Readable
   - Writable
   - Transform